Emergency Dental Services in Greensboro, NC

-You have come to the right location for your dental emergency needs; we understand dental pain and how to treat it!
-Over the last 15 years, DeVaney Dentistry has successfully performed thousands of root canals, tooth rebuilding, and tooth removals, including wisdom teeth extractions, all in one convenient location.
+You have come to the right location for your dental emergency needs; we understand dental pain and how to treat as dentist in Greensboro!
+Over the last 19 years, DeVaney Dentistry has successfully alleviated pain from thousands of patients through emergency services between our two offices.

 - Tooth knocked out: First, try to stick the tooth back in place and hold it there while you rush to see the dentist.
 If that’s impossible, put the tooth is a container of milk (or water if milk is not available) and take it and the patient to the dentist immediately.

 - Fractured tooth: To avoid further aggravating the damaged tooth, place a piece of soft wax into the area of the tooth that was chipped.
 You should eat only soft foods and try to avoid food and drink that are hot and cold to the touch until you can contact us with you emergency dental issue.

 - Broken or lost fillings: While having a filling come out or break may not seem like a dental emergency, it is many times the result of a deeper problem in the tooth such as decay underneath the filling or a crack in the tooth.
 If this is not treated the problem can become much more serious resulting in the need for a root canal and a crown.

 - Abscessed tooth: An abscessed tooth can cause incredible pain, and sometimes it is even difficult to tell which area of your mouth the pain is coming from.
 An abscess will definitely send you out looking for an emergency dentist!
 In most cases an abscessed tooth will need a root canal or an extraction, both of which we can do right here in our office in a short period of time.

 - Broken crowns: If your dental emergency is an existing crown that has come off, do not wait to come see our dentists.
 Many times the crown can be cemented back on, but sometimes the crown has come off of the tooth because of decay underneath the crown.
 In this case a new crown will have to be made.